MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 6:26PM INF start HTTP gateway server at [::]:8080
 ```

-And in Postman I'm gonna change the username and email to "alice2" and
+And in Postman, I'm gonna change the username and email to "alice2" and
 resend the request.

 ![](../images/part55/5.png)

-It's successful but this time in the log there's something different.
+It's successful.
+But this time, in the log, there's something different.

 ```shell
 4:42PM INF enqueued task max_retry=10 payload="{\"username\":\"alice2\"}" queue=critical type=task:send_verify_email